DC names new Wonder Woman creative team

 Future State: Immortal Wonder Woman stars Diana Prince, the main Wonder Woman of current continuity, at "the end of time," but a variant cover (above and below) to March's Woman Woman #770 also features the other 'Wonder Women' of Future State, including Nubia and Yara Flor who we already know will star in a Wonder Girl series by writer/artist Joëlle Jones.

 Former Wonder Girls Donna Troy and Cassie Sandsmark are also featured on the cover, along with many of Wonder Woman's most recognizable supporting cast.
-But it remains to be seen if all those characters will be featured in the Cloonan-Conrad-Moore series when it returns in March or if the variant is more symbolic.
+But it remains to be seen if all those characters will be featured in the Wonder Woman series when it returns in March with the new Cloonan-Conrad-Moore team, or if the variant is more symbolic.

+In brief comments during the CCXP panel Cloonan remarked that after the events of Dark Nights: Death Metal (of which Diana is the star), the series will be action-packed but will allow Wonder Woman to "have some fun."

+Conrad reiterated her sentiments, adding that long-time fans of Wonder Woman should enjoy the series.

 Check out Newsarama’s countdown of the best Wonder Woman stories of all time.